run-llama/llamabot/README.md

 from llama_index import set_global_handler
 ```

 To make recent messages more important, we have to know when a message was sent.
-To do that we are going to stop inserting `Documents` into the index and instead insert `Nodes`, to which we're going to attach the timestamp as metadata (under the hood, our Documents were always being converted into Nodes anyway so this doesn't change much)
+To do that we are going to stop inserting `Documents` into the index and instead insert `Nodes`, to which we're going to attach the timestamp as metadata (under the hood, our Documents were always being converted into Nodes anyway so this doesn't change much):

 ```python
 dt_object = datetime.datetime.fromtimestamp(float(message.get('ts')))